hydraulic-software/conveyor/guidebook/docs/name-changes.md

 ## All platforms

-Changing the `app.site.base-url` will break updates, because existing installs will still be looking at the old URL.
-There is currently no support for changing the update site, nor having more than one update site.
+Changing the `app.site.base-url` is now supported.
+You'll need to configure Conveyor to [update the old site to redirect existing installs to look at the new URL](configs/download-pages.md#relocating-your-download-site).
+Notice that upon changing the `app.site.base-url` your license key will be associated with the new URL, and you cannot go back.

 Changing the *`app.fsname`* key can break updates because this is used to identify the program to the operating system's package manager when there is one.
 If you aren't specifying an `app.fsname` explicitly, it will be derived from the `app.display-name` and `app.vendor` keys.
 In some cases it is safe to change this name, but it must be done with care.

-!!! note "Upcoming features"
-    In upcoming releases Conveyor will introduce a mechanism to support moving between update sites.

 ## Windows